 Why We Love This Chicken Fried Rice on Blackstone

-The boiled chicken tenderloins can be used straight from the fridge, and using day-old rice means no sticky mess—just perfectly fried rice in minutes. - Fast, fun, and fuss-free
+The chicken tenderloins can be used straight from the fridge.
+You can also save time by using rotisserie chicken. - Fast, fun, and fuss-free

-From start to finish, this chicken fried rice Blackstone is ready in about 30 minutes, and everything cooks on the Blackstone griddle.
+Our Blackstone fried rice recipe is ready in about 30 minutes and everything cooks on a flat top griddle.
 That means no pan juggling and almost no cleanup! - Nutritious one-bowl meal

 The combination of lean protein, veggies, and eggs makes it a satisfying main dish on its own.
 Or serve it as a side dish alongside spring rolls, stir-fried beef, or grilled pork chops.